microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 Every commit to the baseline repository should trigger the CI pipeline to create a new build candidate.
 Some principles to consider regarding build trigger events:

-### Principles
+### CI Trigger Principles

 &#9745; The build pipeline is configured in a way where a pipeline run is triggered on every git commit.

 &#9745; Any build artifact(s) are built, packaged, validated and deployed continuously into a non-production environment per commit.
 Each commit against the repository results into a CI run which checks out the sources onto the integration machine, initiates a build, and notifies the committer of the result of the build.

 &#9745; Merges into the master branch trigger releases into the production environment(s).
 This way the master branch becomes a dependable baseline for the code running in production.

 &#9745; Avoid commenting out tests in the mainline branch.
 By commenting out tests, we get an incorrect indication of the status of the build.